timcanby/Self-study-notes-for-Few-shot-learning/README.md

 #  Self-study notes for Few-shot learning
  Hello, this is my self study notes about FSL, I'd like to share you with some excellent papers and resources
 ## Overview
 This note will cover the online-course resources, papers and datasets of few-shot learning starting from the basic concepts.
-All content based on my personal opinion, discussions and suggestions are welcome!
+All contents are based on my personal opinion, discussions and suggestions are welcome!

 ![image](images/title.png)